Elkie Brooks: Early career and Vinegar Joe

 Brooks was born Elaine Bookbinder in Salford, to a Jewish family.
 Her father's grandparents emigrated to Britain from Poland at the start of the 20th century to escape the pogroms.
 Her older brothers are Raymond Bookbinder and Anthony Bookbinder (Tony Mansfield of The Dakotas).

-Whilst still a child, Brooks began singing at barmitzvahs and weddings; according to Brooks, her unofficial debut was a gig at a club called the Laronde on Cheetham Hill Road, Manchester, when she was 13 years old.
+Whilst still a child, Brooks began singing at barmitzvahs and weddings; according to Brooks, her unofficial debut was a gig at a club called the Laronde on Cheetham Hill Road, Manchester, when she was 13.
 Aged 15, she won a talent contest in Manchester, leading to her taking part in a pop package tour which was promoted by Don Arden.
 Her first record, a cover of Etta James's "Something's Got a Hold on Me", was released on Decca in 1964.
 Brooks spent most of the 1960s on Britain's cabaret scene, a period of her life that she did not particularly enjoy.
 In the mid 1960s, she supported the Beatles in their Christmas show in London, then, as an established act, helped the Small Faces in their early career by introducing them at several venues.
 She went on to tour the United States with several bands, including the Animals.
-She also toured the then communist Poland with Jon Lord's the Artwoods.
+She also toured the then communist Poland with the Artwoods (which included her then boyfriend Jon Lord).

 In the 1960s, Brooks had begun singing jazz with Humphrey Lyttelton's band, but subsequently changed direction musically.
 After she met Pete Gage, whom she would marry, she joined the short-lived blues rock fusioneers Dada, before forming Vinegar Joe with Gage and Robert Palmer.
 Brooks gained the reputation as the wild woman of rock 'n' roll, due to her wild stage performances.
 After three albums, Vinegar Joe split up in 1974, and Brooks and Palmer pursued separate solo careers.
 After a time as backing singer with the American southern boogie band Wet Willie, she returned to England.